NephronTurner/NephronTurner/README.md

 - 👋 Hi, I’m @NephronTurner
 - 👀 I’m interested in Nephrology and Human Genetics.
 - 🌱 I’m currently learning python, bash and R.
-- 📫 How to reach me: find me on twitter <at> NephronTurner
+- 📫 How to reach me: find me on twitter -at- NephronTurner

 <!---
 NephronTurner/NephronTurner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.